IDEST Accreditation

 Inspector

-Mike has had an impressive career in the maritime industry, starting as a marine engineer apprentice and rising to become a Chief Engineer.
+Mike is based in Thailand and has had an impressive career in the maritime industry, starting as a marine engineer apprentice and rising to become a Chief Engineer.
 He holds multiple certifications and degrees related to shipping and maritime studies.
 Throughout his career, he has gained extensive experience in various areas, including lecturing, technical superintendence, hull, machinery and cargo surveying, and marine consultancy.

 Mike is a highly respected professional known for his expertise and hands-on approach.
 He is actively involved in the industry, contributing to maritime publications and conducting training seminars.
 He has authored numerous training modules, shipping-related books, and serves as Course Director for various distance learning courses.